4meta5/notes/Blockchain/RadicalXChange/RadicalMarkets.md

 By empowering communities to decide the texture of their cultural life, the VIP would avoid the negative reactions that are possible when people feel rapid changes are being imposed from above.
 (157)

 > Communities are not homogeneous and this sort of program may be perceived as rapid changes imposed from above by some members of a community.
-Even if this is a relatively small minority, their preferences may be voiced more aggressively and this may cause strife withing the community.
+Even if this is a relatively small minority, their preferences may be voiced more aggressively and this may cause strife within the community.

 We need to acknowledge that we in the United States already have a subordinate class of low-wage workers--they are illegal aliens.
 Americans have exploited this class for decades, and it has for those decades been tolerated by the US government because of its importance for many industries.
 By bringing this underground economy into the open, our approach would allow it to be regulated and monitored.
 It would be put on a more rational basis so that better matches are made between the needs of the US economy and the interests of foreign workers.
 (PAGE 165)